Gyeeta/helmcharts/src/partha/README.md

 - Helm version 3.2.0+
 - Linux kernel version 4.4+

-### Requirement of Kernel Headers
+### Requirement of Kernel Headers for older kernels

-The Partha Agent container requires *Kernel Headers* package to be installed on the base host for eBPF support.
+The Partha Agent container requires *Kernel Headers* package to be installed on the base host for eBPF support on older kernels.

+#### Older Distributions where Kernel Headers package needed

+- Ubuntu 20 and below
+- Debian 11 and below
+- RHEL, CentOS, Rocky Linux 8
+- Amazon Linux 1 and 2
+- Fedora Linux 35 and below

-This requirement is not applicable on Google Container Optimized OS (COS) (used in GKE environments), as the partha container will itself download the currently running Kernel's Headers.
+On Google Container Optimized OS (COS) (used in GKE environments), the partha container will itself download the currently running Kernel's Headers.

+Newer Distributions include eBPF CO-RE BTF (BPF Type Format) Support and do not require *Kernel Headers* for eBPF based applications.

 The Partha Helm Chart includes a parameter `partha_config.install_kern_headers` which, if enabled, the Partha container itself will try installing the Kernel Headers package to the base OS.
 The parameter is disabled by default as on enabling this, the container may make changes to the base OS.